hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 # T8.
 Updating an existing expense record

+1. Verify that it is possible to edit an expense record by clicking Edit.
 1. Verify that the account, amount, category (?), subcategory, date & time and note of an existing expense record can be edited. /Question below/
 1. Verify that after editing an expense record, the total expense amounts for accounts are recalculated and updated across the system.